Luciana Diniz: Biography

 Diniz was born in São Paulo, Brazil.
 She is the daughter of former Brazilian dressage rider and eight-time champion Lica Diniz and polo player Arnaldo Diniz.
 Her two brothers, Andre and Fabio, followed their father and are now the top two Brazilian polo players in the world.
 She has a third brother, Arnaldo, who is an amateur racer and won the Brazilian Amateur Championships in 2014.
 Originally Diniz began with dressage like her mother and rode the family horse Marko until his death when she was eleven.
 Luciana quit riding for a month before returning and discovering show jumping.
 She won the Children's Jumping Championships at the age of twelve and the Junior Jumping Championships at the ages of fourteen and eighteen.

 Diniz left home at eighteen and trained at various stables of show jumping champions including Alwin Schockemoele before starting her own business in Fürstenau, Lower Saxony.
 At the 2012 Summer Olympics, Diniz came in seventh individually.
 In 2015, she was the overall winner of the Longines Global Champions Tour.

 Personal life

-Diniz have twin sons, Pedro and Paulo She currently lives in Sankt Augustin.
+Diniz has twin sons, Pedro and Paulo.
+She currently lives in Sankt Augustin.
 She is known for her intelligence as well and is fluent in five languages.
 She has also created an "informal education philosophy" called G.R.O.W., which is supposed to teach people—mostly children—how to become better individuals and improve society.
 In addition to helping people, G.R.O.W. also trains horses—mostly for show jumping—and sells them to riders that she thinks best suit them.